d-zo/abapys/README.md

 a user interface for intuitive and interactive script creation.
 The logic and content of it can be adjusted with different configuration files.
-So a preconfigured configuration named _abapys_front_ can be used to create scripts with Abaqus commands and abapys functions (Abaqus and abapys are not needed to create those scripts but to run them).
+So a preconfigured configuration named _abapys_front_ can be used to create scripts with Abaqus commands and abapys functions.
+Abaqus and abapys are not necessary to create these scripts.
+In order to run the scripts however, both tools are required.

 If you have no or very little knowledge of Abaqus, you may want to have a look at some tutorials (and the resulting Python code) first.